-Tulip & Dalehead Foods scooped up a host of accolades at this year’s Meat Management Industry Awards.
+Pilgrim’s UK and Dalehead Foods scooped up a host of accolades at the 2019 Meat Management Industry Awards.
 The Meat Management Industry Awards and Dinner is one of the most important annual business and networking event of its type for the UK meat industry.
 Some of the top names in the UK meat industry were presented with their winners’ trophies which included meat manufacturers, supermarkets, industry suppliers, trade organisations, trainers, catering butchers and independent retailers.

 Waitrose Easy to Cook Lamb Leg Joint with Redcurrant & Rosemary Glaze from Dalehead won the Best Lamb Product category at the Meat Management Industry Awards on 27 June.
 With almost 1,000 products entered into the section this year, this is a fantastic accolade.

 We were also listed as finalists in five other categories, including: